-In May 2013, three of us from Caldwell College, Mary Diercksen (Registrar’s Office), Gloria Friedman (Education Dept.) and Alison Self (English, History and Political Science Departments) attended the Fanjeaux Experience in Fanjeaux, France, as representatives of Caldwell College.
+In May 2013, three of us from Caldwell University, Mary Diercksen (Registrar’s Office), Gloria Friedman (Education Dept.) and Alison Self (English, History and Political Science Departments) attended the Fanjeaux Experience in Fanjeaux, France, as representatives of Caldwell University.

 The Fanjeaux Experience brings representatives from all the 16 Dominican Colleges and Universities across the USA together to share in the teachings of St. Dominic and to discuss the importance of maintaining a Dominican identity in our individual institutions.
 The group consists of administrators, faculty, staff, students and also Sisters and Brothers from the Dominican Order.